saxomoose/saxomoose.github.io/index.md

 list_title: Articles
 ---

-Articles revolve around software development, tooling and legal tech.
+Articles revolve around software development, tooling and data.
 I promise not to blog about Belgian politics.

-If you would like to react to some opinions developed here, I invite you to ping me on twitter [@mathieutulpinck](https://twitter.com/mathieutulpinck).
+If you would like to react to some opinions developed here, I invite you to [email me](mailto:mathieu.tulpinck@gmail.com).